gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [/ContentBlock]
 [ContentBlock]

-## Raw numbers are not the same numbers
+## Raw numbers are not the same type

 This number type size can cause problems when you’re assigning number literals.
 (Literals are hard-coded raw numbers like 15, 3.14, 6.72).

 Because we don’t know the type of those literals.

-Think about it.
+Think about this:

 You cannot assign an 8-byte `double` literal to a 4-byte `float` variable without losing data.